The History of Chess Variants

 From Chaturanga to Chess

 Muslims picked up Chatrang during their conquest of Persia (633-654 CE), calling it Shatranj, which was an Arabic approximation of the Persian name.
 Unlike the Indians and the Persians, the Muslims took up an active interest in the game, and they started to produce lots of literature on it.
 It is mainly thanks to Muslim writings that we have knowledge of early Chess.
 Although we are lacking original documentation on Chaturanga, we are not lacking any on the rules of Shatranj, which is the earliest form of Chess we have detailed accounts of.
-As best as we can tell, Muslims played the game as they found it, making no changes to its rules.
+While Muslims did play some Chess variants, such as the large Tamerlane Chess and the circular Byzantine Chess, they did not, as best we can tell, make any changes to the rules of Shatranj itself.
 The main Muslim influence on Chess was on piece design.
 Because artistic representations of people and animals were forbidden in Islam, they adopted the practice of representing the pieces more abstractly.
 This influence can be seen in today's Staunton pieces, which are mostly abstract.

 As with most other games, some Muslims considered Chess forbidden (haram), but this ruling was disputed by other Muslims.
 First of all, the Muslims did not discover Shatranj until after the death of Muhammed (632 CE).
 So, there was no mention of it in the Qu'ran or the Hadiths.
 While Islam does forbid gambling, games of chance, and idle amusements, some Muslims supported the playing of Shatranj by pointing out that it is a game of perfect information, not one of chance, and it is a simulation of war, not an idle amusement.
 Since people do enjoy playing games, and Shatranj was one of the few games allowed in the Muslim world, this may explain why it became more popular with the Muslims than it had been with the Indians or Persians before them.
 Besides that, the Muslims were unified by religion, not by geography, and they tried to spread their religion by military conquest.
 As they succeeded in this, they would also spread knowledge of Shatranj to other lands, and as these other lands became Muslim, Shatranj would gain the same favoritism in these lands that it already received under Islam.

 Thanks to the Umayyad conquest of Hispania (711-788 CE), Islam spread to the Iberian peninsula, where Spain and Portugal are currently situated.
 This is the likely time when knowledge of Shatranj made it to Europe.
-For several centures, Europeans played the game by essentially the same rules as the Muslims, but Europeans made various modifications to the rules, and some of these modifications eventually came together into the present European form of the game.
+For several centuries, Europeans played the game by essentially the same rules as the Muslims, but Europeans made various modifications to the rules, and some of these modifications eventually came together into the present European form of the game.
+The main changes to the game helped speed it up and make it more decisive.
+These included giving Pawns double moves, introducing en passant capture, allowing Kings and Rooks to castle, replacing the Alfils and Ferzes with Bishops and Queens, and providing more options for Pawn promotion.
+One European variant of Shatranj that may have influenced modern Chess is Courier Chess.
+This game expanded the width of the board and added some extra pieces, including the Courier, which moved any number of spaces diagonally, as the modern Bishop does.
 Chess, as we know it in the west, had generally come together in its present form by the 19th century.
-But it was only in the 20th century, following the formation of FIDE in 1924, that its rules were officially codified.the game eventually spread to southern Europe.
-In Europe, various modifications were made to speed up the game.
-Changes that made it into modern Chess included giving Pawns double moves, castling both the King and Rook together in a single move, and replacing the weaker pieces in Shatranj with the Bishop and Queen.
+But it was only in the 20th century, following the formation of FIDE in 1924, that its rules were officially codified.

 The Origin of Chess